 More often, they will use your recorded statement to minimize your degree of injury, then request your entire medical history in hopes of finding some remote record from years ago that lets them argue you had "pre-existing conditions."
 One benefit of having an auto accident attorney is not having to deal with insurance adjusters or their gimmicks.

-2. If you have health insurance, all medical bills should be submitted to your insurer.
+2. If you have health insurance, all medical bills from your wreck should be submitted to your insurer.

 Hospitals and other medical groups in the Columbia area frequently tell patients they cannot use health insurance to pay for treatment related to a car accident.
 That is simply untrue, and borders on illegality.
 Likewise, if your own health insurance company tries to convince you not to submit a claim, and rather pay it with money recovered from the wreck, do not listen.

-3. You only need a lawyer in certain situations.
+3. You only need an accident lawyer in certain situations.

 Not every car crash warrants legal representation.
 Simply put, if hiring a lawyer is going to result in less money and more hardship for you, then don't do it.
 On the other hand, if you have sustained a significant injury, missed time from work, have concerns over the wreck's impact on your future health, are being mistreated by the insurance companies, or have medical bills greater than the negligent driver's insurance limits, then I certainly recommend consulting with a car accident attorney before entering into any negotiations or settlement.

-4. The negligent driver's insurance policy may not be your only source of recovery.
+4. The negligent driver's insurance policy may not be your only source of recovery after a wreck.

 This is extremely important.
 Many of the catastrophic auto accidents my law firm has handled involved situations where the negligent driver only had minimum limits coverage.
 In South Carolina, that means $25,000.00.
 So, what do you do if your medical expenses or lost earnings exceed that figure?